DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-04-09-new-course-wizard-iteration-9-apr.md

 ---
 title: New course wizard – 9 April iteration
-description: Bring the wizard in line with changes made to the Google Form.
+description: Bring the wizard in line with changes made to the Google Form
 date: 2019-04-09
 screenshots:
   items: